mayankjain02/Library-Management-System---Core-Java---Console-Based-Application/README.md

   - `setBooks(List<Book> books)`: Sets the collection of books in the library.

 __*The `Library` class serves as a container for information related to a specific library, providing a structured way to manage details about the library itself and the books it contains.
 This class can be used in conjunction with other components, such as the `Controller` class and the `Book` class, to create a comprehensive library management system.*__

+__INTRODUCTION TO VIEW :__

+The provided Java class, named `View`, serves as the user interface for a Library Management System.
+It interacts with the user through the console, allowing them to perform various operations such as adding, removing, updating, and retrieving book information from the library.
+The class incorporates instances of the `Controller` class for handling business logic and the `Book` and `Library` classes for managing book and library information, respectively.